TITAN-FZJ/TITAN/doc/hamiltonian.rst

 Hamiltonian
 ***********

-In this page, all the terms in the Hamiltonian used by TITAN is detailed.
+In this page, all the terms in the Hamiltonian used by TITAN will be detailed.